London Underground is to start an experiment to use the heat trapped in the Northern line tube tunnels to warm up homes on the surface.

 That is what is now being tried — a communal heating system in Islington is to start pulling heat from a London Underground ventilation shaft.
 Along with heat from a nearby electricity sub-station, the two sources should provide heat for around 500 homes.

 The scheme will be run through Islington Council’s Bunhill Heat and Power heat network, which already supplies more than 700 homes with heating.
 The network has 1.4 miles of pipes which carry the heat to local housing estates and a leisure centre.
-Heat from the London Underground will be captured and added to this network.
+The heat from the London Underground will be captured and added to this network.

 Now, it might occur to you that the tubes are hottest in summer, which is when the homes above are least likely to want heating up.
 As it happens, if the tunnel temperature can be reduced during the winter months, and maybe draw some of the stored latent heat out of the surrounding soil, then that builds up a buffer of capacity in the soil to absorb more heat in the summer.